-One of the best ways to see the south island of New Zealand is by doing a road trip.
-In many cases, the views that you enjoy travelling from location-to-location are the real highlights and there are plenty of viewpoints to pull over and take them in.
+One of the best ways to see the south island of New Zealand is via a road trip.
+In many cases, the views that you enjoy when travelling from location-to-location are the real highlights and there are plenty of viewpoints to pull over and take them in en route.

 Glenorchy is just a 45-minute drive from Queenstown and is a stunning location – as such, it was featured in the Lord of the Rings Trilogy.
 It’s an unbelievably stunning destination and was a real highlight of my time in New Zealand.
 Arrowtown is 25-minutes from Queenstown and is a quaint former mining town.
-It’s popular with tourists and there are many boutique shops and restaurants.
+It’s popular with tourists and there are many boutique shops and restaurants to check out.

 The views were simply incredible driving past Lake Wanaka.
 I don’t think I’ve ever seen water so reflective – it almost looked quite surreal.